A-Z of Naturopathy

 Organic farming prohibits the use of synthetic pesticides and herbicides such as glyphosate, which has been linked to many health concerns.
 Instead, natural methods, such as crop rotation, are used along with natural insect repellents, such as citronella.
 Animal welfare is at the heart of organic farming and follows the naturopathic principle that prevention is better than cure – animals are not routinely treated with drugs, antibiotics or wormers.
 The Soil Association is the leading organic certification body in the UK and products which meet their standards display their logo.

 Prevention of disease is one of the underlying principles of naturopathy.
 Most patients who visit a naturopath will already be suffering from some kind of disease, but as well as addressing the current symptoms the naturopath will also aim to prevent future disease through changes to diet, exercise and lifestyle.
 This differs from orthodox medical practice, which focuses primarily on relief of symptoms.

 Qi (also known as Chi) is the Traditional Chinese Medicine concept of vital energy.
 We commonly think of Qi as energy within body but Qi is actually larger than this.
 It is considered to be a universal energy - a force that makes up and binds all things in the universe.
 It embraces all types of energy, including heat, light, nerve impulses, thoughts and emotions.

 R is for Relaxation

-One of the key principles of Nature Cure is relaxation, and is something that even the most orthodox of medics would not disagree with.
-When the body and mind relax, tension is released from muscles, the body softens, blood pressure and other functions can return to normal.
+One of the key principles of Nature Cure is relaxation and is something that even the most orthodox of medics would not disagree with.
+When the body and mind relax tension is released from muscles, the body softens and blood pressure and other functions can return to normal.
 During deep relaxation the channels of healing are opened.